adamddh/MI-COVID-Viz/MiCorona.md

 ![](MiCorona_files/figure-gfm/viz2-1.png)<!-- -->

-Note that the last 6 days of data have been colored red on the graph, as they frequently change as more information becomes available.
-Vertical orange line at 3 weeks in the past (as hospitalizations and deaths usually follow cases by three weeks).
+Note that the last 7 days of data have been colored red on the graph, as they frequently change as more information becomes available.
+Vertical orange line at 4 weeks in the past (as hospitalizations and deaths usually follow cases by three weeks, and the deaths graph regression line is behind by another week).